Get a free consultation

 How to Avoid It:

 To avoid these pitching mistakes, shift your focus away from yourself and onto your target.
 Talk about the value you are bringing to them and how you will create a great future for them.
-Remember, the goal of your presentation pitch is to give your target a better future – whatever you are pitching in business.
-Your goal is NOT to showcase your own skills.

 Why Pick Benjamin Ball Associates for Your Coaching